 If you have ridden on a public bus, you know that they do not have seat belts or other safety features.
 This can make them incredibly dangerous especially in hazardous weather.
 If you watch the news, you have probably seen the incredible destruction public bus accidents can cause and the seriousness of them.
 They can cause serious and life-threatening injuries or even worse can be fatal.

 To make matters worse, MARTA is controlled by a government entity.
 This can make claims extremely difficult to figure out and understand.
 Make sure you find a MARTA accident lawyer that understands and has experience with bus accidents so that you can properly establish what you need to do to receive compensation.

 As already stated, millions of children are transported on yellow buses every single year.
 Sadly 12,000 children are injured each year in school bus accidents.
 While most of these injuries are minor in nature, some are life altering or even fatal to some children.

-If you or your child has been injured in a school bus accident, you may be able to file a claim against the driver or owner of the bus to receive compensation.
+If you or your child has been injured in a school bus accident, a bus accident lawyer in the Atlanta area may be able to file a claim against the driver or owner of the bus to receive compensation.
 You can receive monetary damages for your pain and suffering as well as any lost wages you may have had.

 Shuttle Bus Accidents